supermemo-wiki/SuperMemo.Wiki/blogs/creating-a-blog.md

 - Learning,
 - Personal progress.

-Offensive or inappropriate content (e.g. idealogical propaganda) will be removed.
+Offensive or inappropriate content (e.g. ideological propaganda) will be removed.

 # Writing your blog